demetr25/demetr25/README.md

 </div>

 ### About Me
 One more time, hello.
 I am 18 year old student from Ukraine, who is trying his best to become a good specialist.
-Currently, I am having a good time at Tallinn University of Technologies and study a bunch of new interesting things.
+Currently, I am having a good time at Tallinn University of Technologies and studying a number of new interesting things.
 If you want to see my progress I sometimes update my LinkedIn profile with the skills I aquire.
-I have already had several big projects and do have some significant knowledge in sphere I'm studying at the moment.
+I have already had several big projects and do have some significant knowledge in the sphere I'm studying.

 <b>Continuous Learning:</b> I'm committed to staying updated with the latest technologies.
 I believe in the importance of continuous learning to keep up with the ever-evolving tech landscape.